hussain-alhassan/bus/README.md

 2- To fix the error, bash into your webserver container by running `docker-compose exec webserver /bin/bash`

-3- Run `cd ../` to change the directory to the /var/www directory.
+3- Run `cd ..` to change the directory to the /var/www directory.

-4- Install composer by following these steps
+4- Install composer by following these steps:
 * Go to https://getcomposer.org/download and download it.
 * Run `mv composer.phar /usr/local/bin/composer` to move composer to the bin directory.
 * Run `composer install`